0xInfection/TIDoS-Framework/README.md

 ### Final Words:

-Put this project on a watch, since it is updated frequently `(you can take a look at past commits history)`.
+This project is presently under actuive developement so, put it on a watch, since it is updated frequently `(you can take a look at past commits history)`.
 This project is one of the best frameworks I have ever built and I would really like your constructive criticism, suggestions and help in converting this project into the best web penetration testing framework ever built `and trust me, it will be ;)`.

 > Thank you,
 >